MonoidMusician/blog/sources/pickling.md

 The resulting reconstructed value would behave the same with regards to mutability of its children.
 It just would not compare equal with `===`{.javascript}, since it is a newly allocated value (and all of its children are too).

-However, if nobody else remembered the old object, and you substituted in the new object very sneakily … nobody would know 🤫
+However, if nobody else remembered the old object, and you substituted in the new object very sneakily&nbsp;… nobody would know 🤫

 #### Python